spsforks/google-sanitizers-wiki/AddressSanitizer.md

 # FAQ
   * Q: Can [AddressSanitizer](AddressSanitizer) continue running after reporting first error?
-  * A: No, sorry.
+  * A1: No, sorry.
 [AddressSanitizer](AddressSanitizer) errors are fatal.
 This design choice allows the tool to be faster and simpler.
+  * A2: [AddressSanitizer](AddressSanitizer) has recently got -fsanitize-recover=address which enables continue-after-error mode.
+But this is somewhat experimental so may not yet be as reliable as default mode (and not as timely supported).
+Also keep in mind that errors after the first one may actually be spurious.

   * Q: Why didn't ASan report an obviously invalid memory access in my code?
   * A1: If your errors is too obvious, compiler might have already optimized it out by the time Asan runs.